Stable automorphic forms for the general linear group

 \end{definition}

 3mm Let

 be the inverse limit of the directed system $(A(\G_n),\mathfrak L_n)$, that is, the space of all stable automorphic forms for $\G_\infty$.

 5mm We propose the following problems.
 3mm {\bf Problem 6.1.} Discuss the injectivity, the surjectivity and the bijectivity of $\mathfrak L_n.$ 2mm {\bf Problem 6.2.} Give examples of stable automorphic forms for $\G_\infty$.
-2mm {\bf Problem 6.3.} Investigate the structure of ${\mathbb A}_\infty$.
+2mm {\bf Problem 6.3.} Investigate the structure of ${\mathbb A}_\infty$. \begin{remark} In the classical case of Siegel modular forms, Freitag \cite{F1} showed that the ring structure of stable Siegel modular forms corresponding similarly to $\mathbb A_\infty$ is the polynomial ring in the theta series associated to irreducible, positive definite, unimodular even quadratic forms. \end{remark}

 5mm We give an example of stable automorphic forms for $\G_\infty$.

 \begin{theorem} Let $\{\alpha_n \}$ be the sequence such that if $\alpha_n=(s_1,s_2,\cdots,s_{n-1})\in \BC^{n-1}$, then $\alpha_{n-1}=(s_2,s_3,\cdots,s_{n-1})\in \BC^{n-2}$ for any $n\in \BZ^+$.
 Then $( E_n(\alpha_n,Y))$ is a stable automorphic form for $\G_\infty$.
 Here $E_n(\alpha_n,Y)$ is the Selberg Eisenstein series defined by Formula (5.5). \end{theorem}